Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 8

 Non-QB MVP: WR JuJu Smith-Schuster, who edges WR Antonio Brown and LB T.J.
 Watt in a close race.
 Brown is a natural selection because of the defensive attention he draws, but Smith-Schuster has been the Steelers' most consistent option all season, leading the team in catches (106), yards (1,389) and targets (156).
 He consistently made big plays, including two of 75 or more yards.
-Brown produced another 100-catch season and Watt led the team with 12 sacks, but Smith-Schuster's multi-faceted role in the slot and outside helped the offense hum without Le'Veon Bell. -- Jeremy Fowler
+Brown produced another 100-catch season and Watt led the team with 12 sacks, but Smith-Schuster's multifaceted role in the slot and outside helped the offense hum without Le'Veon Bell. -- Jeremy Fowler

 12. Dallas Cowboys (9-6)